-ARE OATS PALEO?
+ARE POTATOES PALEO?

 Many of us have fond memories of enjoying a hot steaming bowl of oatmeal and brown sugar in those cold winter months growing up.
 These days you see oats in tons of “healthier” versions of recipes, but are they actually healthy?
 Are they Paleo?